What's in a name?

-First of all, the proofs lack continuity and therefore make no sense.
-Content pieces jump from one point to the other like a drunk monkey.
+First of all, the proofs lacked continuity and therefore made no sense.
+Content pieces jumped from one point to another like a drunken monkey.

-There are a lot of white spaces, several blank verso pages, and ever so many pages that are half empty or even just a quarter filled.
+There were a lot of white spaces, several blank verso pages, and ever so many pages that were half empty or even just a quarter filled.

-Base lines are never aligned, a great sin in the world of typesetters, a world in which a deep page is a deep sin and a short page is a severe shortcoming.
+Base lines were never aligned, a great sin in the world of typesetters, a world in which a deep page was a deep sin and a short page was a severe shortcoming.

-Running heads are running out of control.
-Even though it was a law book, we couldn’t find the law the running heads follow.
+Running heads were running out of control.
+Even though it was a law book, we couldn’t find the law the running heads followed.

 Orphans and widows were abundant in the proofs.
-We are generally compassionate to them, but not when we typeset.
+We were generally compassionate to them, but not when we typeset.

 And so … the proofreader rejected the proofs.